akikoo/one-web-boilerplate/README.md

     of course work with the CSS files directly.
 To do so, comment out &lt;css.compile.sass /&gt; macrodef call in /build/build.xml.
 Sass is used by default but if you prefer LESS, there's a commented out task for that too, in /build/build.xml.
-Another option would be to work on the SCSS files and generating CSS files on local machine, by typing one of the following in the terminal (replace the '{pathtoworkingcopy}' with your local path):
+Another option would be to work on the SCSS files and generate CSS files on your local machine.
+    To do this, type one of the following in the terminal (replace the '{pathtoworkingcopy}' with your local path):

     a) using Sass: